theIDinside/cxedit-rust/README.md

 - [ ] Inter process communication (for use to implement calls to RLS or racer for example and other language servers)
 - [ ] Macros (not really that hard... the logic is already there conceptually, and is similiar to that of keeping track of history in the command engine I am building, using the command design pattern)
+- [ ] Completion engine, a lá abbreviations in Vim.

 #### Configuration
 Configuration will be implemented most likely using serde, to produce json-like